 The Vector is the third mission of the Patient Zero bonus campaign for HITMAN: Game of the Year Edition (2017), built atop our story mission in Colorado, USA.
 The mission has the player identify militia members infected with a virus based on clues delivered gradually by the handler and eliminating them discreetly with a sniper rifle.
 The player must also eliminate the doctor responsible for the infection, and if any of the targets becomes suspicious, they will flee toward one of two exit points, causing the mission to fail if they reach it.

-I was the track lead on The Vector, taking the mission through all stages of development.
+I was the track owner on The Vector, taking the mission through all stages of development.
 As such, my responsibilities were:

 Particularly, I designed and implemented the clue mechanic and responsive handler as well as the specific clues.
 I also designed and implemented all NPC behaviors and requested, implemented, and iterated on all speech in the mission with the writer.
 Additionally, I worked with a programmer to design the necessary underlying code for queuing of messages from the handler.

 Here's a PC playthrough, including the briefing video: